AmelioMansour/ShopifySentinel/replit.md

 - Commands can only be used in Discord servers (not DMs)
 - Permission check is performed before any scan operation begins

+**Results Delivery:**
+- All scan results are sent via **Direct Message (DM)** to the user
+- An ephemeral confirmation appears in the channel when you run a command
+- Batch scans show real-time progress updates in your DMs
+- If you have DMs disabled, you'll receive an error message asking you to enable them

 ### Example Scan Result

 **Single Store Scan (`/scan`):**
-The bot returns a paginated embed showing:
+The bot sends a paginated embed to your DMs showing:
 - Store name
 - Number of in-stock zero-price products found
 - Total products scanned
-- Product details (title, variant, add-to-cart link)
+- Product details (title, add-to-cart link)
 - Page navigation buttons (Previous/Next)
 - Bulk add-to-cart button for all products
 - Timestamp of scan

 **Batch Scan (`/scanbatch`):**
-The bot returns an interactive summary with dual-level navigation:
+The bot sends progress updates and results to your DMs with interactive dual-level navigation:
+- Real-time progress bar showing current store being scanned
 - Overall scan statistics (total stores, success/failed counts, total products found)
 - **Store Navigation**: Browse between different stores using Previous/Next Store buttons
 - **Product Navigation**: Scroll through products within a store using Previous/Next Products buttons (shown when store has >5 products)